TonyIvchenko/playground/src/ctscan/README.md

 Notes:
 - Add `--list-presets` to print the available trainer presets.
 - Add `--list-architectures` to print the supported trainer architectures.
+- Add `--list-encoders` to print the available SMP encoder backbones for the trainer.
 - Add `--list-losses` to print the supported trainer losses.
 - Add `--list-optimizers` to print the supported trainer optimizers.
 - Add `--list-schedulers` to print the supported trainer schedulers.